magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/using-fonts.md

- You can find LESS variables are defined to store, `lib/web/css/source/lib/variables/_icons.less`  the Unicode characters that correspond to the right font glyphs for each icon.
+ The Unicode characters that correspond to the correct font glyphs for each icon are defined in the following `lib/web/css/source/lib/variables/_icons.less` file.

  The defined icon font face and the character variables are used throughout the theme LESS code to define icons, usually through a call to the `lib-icon-font` mixins.
 And you’ve successfully replaced the native icons with your own.